fiveladdercon/launchpad/docs/_engines/data.pl.md

                        [-size FORMAT]
 ```

-Output is sent to STDOUT unless and OUTPUT file is specified.
+Output is sent to the OUTPUT file if specified or STDOUT otherwise.

 -offset FORMAT
   : Report offsets & addresses with the number FORMAT provided.